metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `args` (Map of String) Args represents extra provider specific flags that are not encoded as fields in this API.Explicit controller manager properties defined in the 'Provider.ManagerSpec'will have higher precedence than those defined in 'ContainerSpec.Args'.For example, 'ManagerSpec.SyncPeriod' will be used instead of thecontainer arg '--sync-period' if both are defined.The same holds for 'ManagerSpec.FeatureGates' and '--feature-gates'.
+- `args` (Map of String) Args represents extra provider specific flags that are not encoded as fields in this API.
+Explicit controller manager properties defined in the 'Provider.ManagerSpec' will have higher precedence than those defined in 'ContainerSpec.Args'.
+For example, 'ManagerSpec.SyncPeriod' will be used instead of the container arg '--sync-period' if both are defined.
+The same holds for 'ManagerSpec.FeatureGates' and '--feature-gates'.
 - `command` (List of String) Command allows override container's entrypoint array.
 - `env` (Attributes List) List of environment variables to set in the container. (see [below for nested schema](#nestedatt--spec--additional_deployments--deployment--containers--env))
 - `image_url` (String) Container Image URL